ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Methodology

 where $\mathbf{1}(\cdot)$ is the indicator function based on the fact-checker's judgments.
 The IG score captures the number of newly acquired facts elicited by $q_t$, but assumes equal and independent contributions across all facts.

-\textbf{Atomic Fact Shapley Calculation.} In clinical practice, information differs in diagnostic value and often exhibits nontrivial interactions.
-For instance, a chest CT scan is typically more informative in diagnosing pneumonia than a reported fever\cite{balafar2024chestCTcomparison}.
+\textbf{Atomic Fact Shapley Calculation.} In clinical practice, information differs in diagnostic value and exhibits nontrivial interactions.
+For instance, a chest CT scan is typically more informative for pneumonia than a reported fever\cite{balafar2024chestCTcomparison}.
 The straightforward recall-based IG fails to capture such distinctions.
-A common approach to measure information importance is by measuring the change in model’s uncertainty when the fact is included~\cite{hu2024UoT,zhu2025ask-patient}.
-However, such ``leave-one-out" evaluations treat facts in isolation and overlook their complex dependencies and interactions.
-For instance, diagnosing acute appendicitis requires a combination of symptoms, including elevated white blood cell count, right lower abdominal tenderness, and Blumberg’s sign~\cite{snyder2018acuteappendicitis}.
-Omitting one symptom may not significantly affect the model's prediction if the others are absent, thereby underestimating its true clinical value.
-To account for \textbf{(1) the varying clinical importance of facts} and \textbf{(2) the interactions among them}, we adopt the \textbf{Shapley value} framework~\cite{winter2002shapley} from cooperative game theory to more precisely and robustly attribute information importance.
+Traditional ``leave-one-out'' evaluations~\cite{hu2024UoT,zhu2025ask-patient} measure information importance by their inflicted change in model uncertainty, which treat facts in isolation and overlook their complex dependencies and interactions.
+For instance, diagnosing acute appendicitis relies on combined evidence: elevated white blood cell count, right lower abdominal tenderness, and Blumberg’s sign~\cite{snyder2018acuteappendicitis}.
+Omitting one symptom may not significantly affect the model's prediction if others are absent, thereby underestimating its true clinical value.
+To capture both \textbf{(1) varying clinical importance} and \textbf{(2)complex interactions} of facts, we adopt the \textbf{Shapley value}~\cite{winter2002shapley} from cooperative game theory to more precisely and robustly attribute information importance.